roeeorland/how-tos/portable_container_environment/run_environment_in_docker.md

 Once you have the tarball on the server load the image: docker load -i image_name.tar

-Then run the container with volume mount: docker run -d -p 8080:8080 -v C:\Users\<YourUsername>\my-project:/workspace --name vscode-dev-container my-vscode-dev-env
+Then run the container with volume mount: docker run -d -p 8080:8080 -v %cd%:/<new folder NOT IN USE!!!, otherwise you won't be able to find the virtual environment or add /read local files> --name vscode-dev-container my-vscode-dev-env

 open a browser window at localhost:8080 to get the vscode installation